Directing and writing credits:

 Spoiler alert: I would not have reacted so kindly.
 I sort of agree with Richard that Lorelai is unprofessional at work, but that's her business.
 If her boss is fine with it, then what's the big deal?
 It's not like she offered Manny a blowjob in exchange for the towels.
 And even if she had, that's her call.

-I understand that Richard likes feeling useful and that without his job, there aren't as many opportunities for him make an impact.
+I understand that Richard likes feeling useful and that without his job, there aren't as many opportunities for him to make an impact.
 Emily (and the revolving army of maids) handles things around the house, so it's not like he can chip in by offering to cook dinner or run errands.
 By offering up (unwanted) advice on proper business procedures, I'm sure Richard thinks he's doing Lorelai a service.
-I do believe that he loves her and wants her to succeed, but he's certainly self-aware enought to know she finds this annoying.
+I do believe that he loves her and wants her to succeed, but he's certainly self-aware enough to know she finds this annoying.
 He probably feels so obsolete that he can't help himself, though.

-The last straw for Lorelai is when Richard finally questions her judgement of Dean's car in front of Rory.
+The last straw for Lorelai is when Richard finally questions her judgment of Dean's car in front of Rory.
 As much as I think Richard has some solid points - a car is a weird gift + how does Dean know it's safe - it's not his place to overrule Lorelai's authority.
 If Lorelai says Rory can have the car, then Rory can have the car.
 If Richard has concerns, he's certainly allowed to voice them, but it's fucked up for him to step in and act like the person with the power to make the final decision.

 The end of Richard and Lorelai's conversation is well-written and makes me feel for both parties.